 3. It feels like they’re no longer listening to you

 Early on, it’s likely you felt like your partner was hanging on every word you said.
 But over time, a narcissist will block you out, making you feel unheard, Dr. Kaszina says.
 They might even use the silent treatment on you to quite literally disregard your concerns, try to exempt themselves from conflict, or punish you for saying or doing something that threatens their power or control.

 4. They say things to deliberately be mean

 All types of narcissists will go out of their way to undermine others and to make them feel less-than, Dr. Kaszina says.
 That may mean a range of things, including telling you that an outfit looks bad on you, that you’re not smart, or that you’re not worthy of certain things in life.

 5. They try to gaslight you

-Dr. Kazina says “reality can shift dramatically” when you’re the victim of narcissistic abuse, with the narcissist saying something to you, “and if you repeat it back and they don’t like it, they’ll say they never said that.”
+Gaslighting occurs when someone intentionally manipulates a situation or conversation to make you doubt your own reality.
+Dr. Kaszina says “reality can shift dramatically” when you’re the victim of narcissistic abuse, with the narcissist saying something to you, “and if you repeat it back, and they don’t like it, they’ll say they never said that.”